aiven/devportal/docs/products/opensearch/getting-started.rst

 After logging in, you can explore and interact with your data, as well as add sample data and utilize OpenSearch API features.

-For more informtion, see :doc:`OpenSearch Dashboards </docs/products/opensearch/dashboards>` section.
+For more information, see :doc:`OpenSearch Dashboards </docs/products/opensearch/dashboards>` section.

 Connect to OpenSearch
 ----------------------